-- · Rapid phonics catch up
+- Rapid phonics catch up

-- Number box

 - WellComm

 - Speech and Language Therapy

 - Precision teaching

 - Visual timetables

 - Social stories

 - Writing slopes

 - Workstations

 - Nurture groups

+- Nessy

+- Number Sense

+- Talk Boost

+- Word Aware

 These interventions are part of our contribution to Birmingham's local offer.

 9. How will the school evaluate whether the support in place is helping my child?